tringi/papers/win32-wstring_view_api.md

 3. These API functions convert those parameters into [UNICODE_STRING](https://learn.microsoft.com/en-us/windows/win32/api/subauth/ns-subauth-unicode_string)s before passing it to appropiate NT API(s).
-UNICODE_STRING is a limited-size wstring_view.
+UNICODE_STRING is a potentially-owning limited-size wstring_view.

-This is unnecessary complex and performance pesimisation, an effectively redundant allocation and data copying.
+This is unnecessary complex, performance pesimisation, and effectively redundant allocation and data copying.

 ## A solution